 Shopify wants to streamline commerce and offer merchants the ability to sell their products everywhere.
 This can be done using Shopify Markets or, on Plus, using the expansion store model.

 It depends on the individual business’ goals and territories for which is the best option, but often there is a hybrid approach using Markets and (if using Plus) Store Expansion.
-Many factors can impact what will be the best approach, such as: how many bank accounts will be used; does the business want to use market specific discounts; what apps and integrations are required etc.
+Many factors can impact what will be the best approach, such as how many bank accounts will be used, whether the business wants to use market-specific discounts, and what apps and integrations are required.

 Expansion Stores on Plus has features including market-specific fulfilment priority, payouts in different bank accounts or currencies, and creation of local teams and staff permissions.